-If you need to migrate from User Key-based to Master Key-based encryption, there are several steps that you need to follow to ensure a smooth and complete transition:
+Steps to Migrate from User Key-based to Master Key-based Encryption

+There are several steps you need to follow to ensure a smooth and complete transition:

 - 1. Disable User Key-based encryption - 2.
 Remove the encryption records from the ownCloud database - 3.
-Remove the files_encryption directory - 4.
+Remove the files encryption directory - 4.
 Encrypt the filesystem using Master Key-based encryption